ethereum/EIPs/EIPS/eip-pbmrc1.md

         // OPTIONAL: The address of the creator of this PBM type on this smart contract. address creator;

+        // OPTIONAL: The smart contract address of the spot token. address tokenAddress;

         // OPTIONAL: The running balance of the PBM Token type that has been minted. uint256 totalSupply;